emissary-ingress/emissary/BUILDING.md

 1. Start minikube
 2. To build images directly into your minikube instance, set `DOCKER_REGISTRY=-` and point your docker client to docker daemon running inside minikube by running the command `eval $(minikube docker-env)`
 3. Point `KUBECONFIG` to minikube, generally using `export KUBECONFIG=~/.kube/config`
-4. Since everything is being run locally, you don't need a Kubernetes cluser using kubernaut.
-Set `USE_KUBERNAUT=false`.

 That's it!
 Now simply run `make clean docker-push test` for the first time.
 In the following iterations, you can drop `clean` or `docker-push` depending on the nature of test run.